sictweb/bti425-2020/notes/week10.md

 Continue working on Assignment 2.

 Your professor will be available to help you online during your scheduled timeslot.
 Information about how this works is documented here:

-Prof. McIntyre's sections (to be posted)
+Prof. McIntyre's sections
+* Full info is in an email
+* Will be using the Microsoft Teams app
+* Will be available for online real-time help during the regular Tuesday timeslots
+* Contact is the email address, peter.mcintyre -at- senecacollege.ca

 Prof. Alam's section (to be posted)

 <br>